Kim’s Lecture and Workshop Programs

 Kim Smith is an award winning landscape designer, documentary filmmaker, photojournalist, photographer, author, and illustrator.
 She specializes in creating pollinator habitat gardens utilizing primarily North American native wildflowers, trees, shrubs, and vines.
 Kim’s programs are developed from her landscape design work and documentary nature films.

 Kim Smith Designs is her landscape and interior design firm.
 In conjunction with Cambridge Seven Associates architectural firm, Kim designed the award-winning Gloucester HarborWalk gardens.
+In 2018 Kim was honored to receive the Salem State University “Friend of the Earth Award” and to give the keynote address for the University’s Earth Day Weeks events program.
 In 2017 she was named an Essex National Heritage Trailblazer and became an Essex Heritage Commissioner in recognition of her work connecting people to place.
 Her book on landscape design, Oh Garden of Fresh Possibilities!, which she both wrote and illustrated, was published by David R. Godine, Boston.

-She is currently creating a documentary about Piping Plovers and her latest film, Beauty on the Wing: Life Story of the Monarch Butterfly, which is in the final stages of funding and editing, will premiere in 2018.
-Her short films, A Flight of Monarchs, which was created for the Berkshire Museum and BomBom Butterflies, have won critical acclaim.
+She is currently creating documentaries about Monarch Butterflies and about Piping Plovers.
+She recently raised $35,000.00 to complete Beauty on the Wing: Life Story of the Monarch Butterfly, which is in the final stages of editing and will premiere in 2018.
+Her short films, A Flight of Monarchs, which was created for the Berkshire Museum, and BomBom Butterflies, have won critical acclaim.
 Her 45-minute documentary Life Story of the Black Swallowtail Butterfly is an inspirational story that both teaches about butterfly life cycles and reveals the connection between pollinators, plants, and the importance of conserving habitats.

 Kim is a daily contributor to the stellar community blog Good Morning Gloucester with a daily average readership of 60,000 viewers.
 For more information on Kim’s films and design projects follow her on Facebook and Instagram and visit her design and film websites.